loiskilberg/FinalProject/source/01_settingUpPhotoshop.rst

 Setting Up Photoshop
 ####################

-In this step, you will create a new Photoshop file and set up gridlines.
+In this section, you will create a new Photoshop file and set up gridlines.

 Requirements
 ============